 Mental Health YXE NAOSH and Mental Health Week - Presentation by Reanna Boschee, Canadian Mental health Assocation.
 Presented by Saskatoon Regional Safety Commitee

-- Communication Cornerstones: Building Trust - Online Theory Only
+- Drug and Alcohol Awareness for Supervisors - Online Theory Only

-- Conflict Resolution: A Win-Win Approach - Online Theory Only
+- Harassment: It's About Respect II - Online Theory Only

-- Diversity: Respect at Work - Online Theory Only
+- Supervisor On The Scene: Communication - Online Theory Only

-- Harassment: The Real Scene - Online Theory Only
+- Supervisor On The Scene: Conflict Resolution - Online Theory Only

 - Workplace Violence: Looking Out for Each Other - Online Theory Only